Title: Modeling hybrid traits for comorbidity

 Dungang Liu - University of Cincinnati (United States)

-Jiwei Zhao - State University of New York at Buffalo (United States)
+Jiwei Zhao - University of Wisconsin-Madison (United States)

 Xuan Bi - Yale University (United States)